-The Applicant is now applying for a lease amendment to authorize the removal of the existing boat dock and access ramp, and its replacement with a new boat dock and ramp in the same configuration with no changes to the footprint.
-For the boat dock replacement, the existing boat dock would be floated away by boat to the contractor's facility for disassembly and a new boat dock would be floated in its place, using the same pilings as the existing dock.
-None of the pilings would be replaced or removed.
+On March 24, 2017, ownership of the upland parcel transferred to the Applicant, who is now applying for a new lease to authorize the removal of the existing boat dock and access ramp, and its replacement with a new boat dock and ramp in the same configuration with no changes to the footprint.
+For the boat dock replacement, the existing boat dock will be floated away by boat to the contractor's facility for disassembly and a new boat dock will be floated in its place, using the same pilings as the existing dock.
+None of the pilings will be replaced or removed.

-The subject facilities, consisting of a boat dock, access ramp, and cantilevered deck, are privately owned and maintained and located within the Main Channel of Huntington Harbour.
+The subject facilities, consisting of a boat dock, access ramp and cantilevered deck, are privately owned and maintained and located within the Main Channel of Huntington Harbour.
 The boat dock and access ramp facilitate recreational boating because they are used for the docking and mooring of recreational boats.
 Recreational boating is water-dependent and is generally consistent with the common law Public Trust Doctrine.
 The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust lands (Pub.
 Resources Code, § 6503.5).